Au Gratin Potatoes

 How to Make Au Gratin Potatoes Step by Step

-Gather ingredients and prepare a baking pan: Gather all your ingredients.
-Preheat your oven to 375°F and coat a 2-quart casserole pan with nonstick spray.
+Gather the ingredients: Gather all the ingredients together.
+Preheat your oven to 375ยฐF and lightly spray a 2-quart casserole dish with nonstick spray.

-Overhead view of a casserole dish of au gratin potatoes
+a spoon serving up a scoop of au gratin potatoes

 How to Store

+• Fridge.
 Any leftover au gratin potatoes should be stored in an airtight container in the refrigerator for up to 4 days.
+I don’t recommend freezing this dish.

 Share this post